 This is a follow up story for Beach Gladiator.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 We are Beach Gladiator, and our names are George and Mike.
 We developed a solution for chafing (you know, chub rub?) that is targeted for beachgoers and the beach market.
 What we started a few years ago as a small regional business has now grown into a national brand.

 Beach Gladiator is a roll-on “rash guard” that helps protect common rubbing areas from becoming irritated.
 Chafing often causes a painful rash.
 When applied, Beach Gladiator creates a slick protective barrier that shields the skin from rubbing and friction.
 It’s great for those who surf or swim, but it’s also for walking, running, biking and playing in the beach elements.
 No more Spandex under your clothing to keep from chafing and rashing – this is a rash guard in a bottle!

 The coolest thing about the beach Gladiator is that it was started by just the 2 of us and we still have control over what we want the brand to be.
 The greatest influence on the product was and continues to be our kids, who were our first customers.
 We knew that if it worked for them, we would be proud to offer this product to the rest of the world.
 We continue to keep our kids as our main focus and bring them with us to events and even on sales calls.
 Thankfully, most of our “business” trips are to a beach somewhere.
 We often are asked, “does this stuff really work?”
 Well, you are talking to the creators, and we made it for our own kids.
 It better work.

 Tell us about what you’ve been up to!
 Has the business been growing?